-The remaining sections in this lesson can be performed only in the Global GUI Map File mode.
-If you choose to work in the GUI Map File per Test mode, change the mode setting as described above and proceed to lesson 3.
+The remaining sections in this lesson can be performed only in the Global GUI Map file mode.
+If you choose to work in the GUI Map file per test mode, change the mode setting as described above and proceed to Lesson 3, "Recording Tests" on page 29.

-If you choose to work in the Global GUI Map File mode, proceed to the section below on Using the RapidTest Script Wizard.
+If you choose to work in the Global GUI Map file mode, proceed to the section, "Using the RapidTest Script Wizard" on page 25.